Azure-Samples/media-services-v2-dotnet-core-restsharp-sample/README.md

 Azure Media Services does not have a .NetCore SDK for their legacy (V2) API.
 This project aims to provide some patterns and sample code to access the V2 REST API by using the popular RestSharp library.
 It also provides yml pipelines, storage access services, demonstrates dependency injection in Azure Functions, as well as setting up RBAC for a MSI.

+Note : it is recommended to use AMS v3 REST API when possible.
+AMS v2 REST API still provides some features which are not yet in v3.
+[This document](https://docs.microsoft.com/en-us/azure/media-services/latest/media-services-v2-vs-v3#feature-gaps-with-respect-to-v2-apis) describes the feature gaps.
+You may also read the [migration document](https://docs.microsoft.com/en-us/azure/media-services/latest/migrate-from-v2-to-v3).

 ## About the solution